-Volumes allow you to partition your Scene into areas so that you can control lighting and effects at a finer level, rather than tuning an entire Scene.
-You can add as many volumes to your Scene as you want, to create different spaces, and then light them all individually for realistic effect.
+Volumes allow you to partition your Scene into areas so you can control lighting and effects at a finer level, rather than tuning an entire Scene.
+You can add as many volumes to your Scene as you want, to create different spaces, and then light them all individually for a realistic effect.
 Each volume has an environment, so you can adjust its sky, fog, and shadow settings.
 You can also create custom Volume Profiles and switch between them.

 To add a Volume to your Scene and edit its Volume Profile: